 For the Inferred Mineral Resource in all defined Inferred Mineral Resource areas, the area is transformed to tonnage from the volume for each area and zone.
 The volume is calculated by multiplying the net area by the thickness of the potential solution mining intervals present in the Patience Lake, Belle Plaine and Esterhazy Members.
-The volume is multiplied by a density factor being calculated from the mineral composition of the carnallitite and sylvinitic rock as determined from assays, typically in the range of 1.8 to 2.1 t/m3 respectively, for the in-situ sylvinite and carnallitite tonnage.
+The volume is multiplied by a density factor being calculated from the mineral composition of the carnallitite and sylvinitic rock as determined from assays, typically in the range of 1.8 to 2.1 t/m3 respectively, for the in-situ of the in-situ of the sylvinite and carnallitite tonnage.